FrancesCoronel/personal-website-v3/site/content/adventures/2015-06-13-first-week-at-fullstack-academy.md

 ---
-title: "First Week at Fullstack Academy  💫"
+title: 'First Week at Fullstack Academy  💫'
 date: 2015-06-13
 description: There are 58 days in Fullstack.
 These are the first 5.
 Let's begin.
 banner: https://fvcproductions.files.wordpress.com/2015/06/fullstack-academy-week-1-001.jpg